Average Food Cost Percentage by Restaurant Type (2026)

 QSR / fast food: 28-32%

-High-volume QSR (McDonald’s, Burger King operational model) targets 28-32% on the line average.
-The savings come from purchasing scale, not portion control or operational excellence.
-Independent QSR rarely hits this band; most run 32-36%.
+High-volume QSR, the McDonald’s and Burger King operational model, targets 28-32% on the line average.
+That number comes from purchasing scale, plain and simple, not from portion discipline or some operational secret.
+Independent QSR rarely touches this band.
+Most run 32-36% because they can’t buy at that volume.

 Sandwich shops: 28-34%

-Bread + protein + cheese + produce.
-Tighter margins than burgers because volume per ticket is lower and labor allocation per dollar of food is higher.
+Bread, protein, cheese, produce.
+Margins are tighter than burgers because the volume per ticket is lower and you’re spreading more labor across each dollar of food.

 Casual full-service #